 Pirate ships commonly fail because their crews never find that “sweet spot” of efficiency, discipline, smarts, and camaraderie.
 It is, admittedly, very difficult to achieve.
 Pirates aren’t typically known as disciplined men or women.
 That’s kind of the point!

-Pirates, too, rightly, have reputations for greed and selfishness.
+Pirates, too, have reputations for greed and selfishness.
+Rightly so.
 Both mitigate against efficiency, discipline, smarts, and especially camaraderie.
 The former captains of the Revenge had long ago figured that out, and so guarded against crewmembers who displayed both to too great a degree.
 It turned out, perhaps surprisingly to those early captains, that crew who worked for the common good, who weren’t too selfish or greedy, who didn’t mind a little discipline, who got along, were those crew who became very rich in the end.

 It was why, when we needed a new captain and couldn’t choose one from among the crew, that we didn’t necessarily scout for one with years of high seas experience, or one who had a reputation for plundering and robbing, or one who fit some preconceived notion of what a captain looked like.
 What we looked for was, in the end, undefinable.
 Not just leadership; not just efficiency; not just discipline; not just the ability to get along with others; not just selflessness and modesty.

 Captain Westley had given us the highest recommendation for Inigo Montoya.
-But Inigo Montoya could have failed.
+But Inigo Montoya could have easily failed.
 What wasn’t known about the Revenge was that we have had our share of failures in the captaincy, not to mention the crew (Bacco, anyone?).
 The captain of the Revenge was not given absolute power.
 We had a system, one we considered sacred, for replacing a captain should it become necessary.
 That too was completely unheard of.

 We busied ourselves the rest of the day with various games we’d brought aboard, and with catching up on rest, which had come in short supply with all of the furious planning the past several days.
 We were all quite tired.
 At one point several of us went topside to check on Hindy and Stacie, to see if they were around and securely installed in their first-class accommodations.